 Mr. Jeremy Baarsma 1999

-~Mr Jason Bodey - 1999
+Mr Jason Bodey - 1999

-~Mr. Brandon Bodey - 1999
+Mr. Brandon Bodey - 1999

 Ms Karen Ellingson - 1999

-!Teo Galeana - 2000
+Teo Galeana - 2000

-**!Mr Coleman Carle - 2002
+Mr Coleman Carle - 2002

-**!Mr. Al Carter - 2005
+Mr. Al Carter - 2005

 #Mr Allan Huffman - 2008

-**Mr Sam Kraft - 2015
+Mr S. K. - 2015

 # promoted posthumously

 1986-1992 - Mike Skinner Sr. began teaching Kenpo again out of the Harbor Health Club at the base of the Chehalis River bridge.
 He shared floor space with Doug Hinsley who was a Black Belt in Tae Kwon Do and who had also shared floor space with Clay Micheau.
 Mike Skinner Sr., along with Ray Warwick and Wayne Toy began crafting written versions of the kata and training exercises used during class.
+It should be recognized these requirements were created from memory and handwritten notes.

 1992-1995 - the re-opening of Aberdeen Kenpo Karate occurred with the blessing of Sibok Maria Warwick.
-Among the first students at this new school were Bob Alexander, his son Robbie, and the Kraft family consisting of John, his then-wife Cindy, his son Sam, and daughter Jenny.
+Among the first students at this new school were Bob Alexander, his son Robbie, and the Kraft family consisting of John, his then-wife Cindy, his son S, and daughter Jenny.

 Michael Skinner Jr. was awarded the first Black Belt at this location in December of 1992.
 John Kraft and Sue Messenger began instructing the kid's classes in 1993.